 All requests for readmission must be made no later than two months prior to the first day of the semester in which readmission is requested.
 The Undergraduate Program Committee (UPC) is responsible for overseeing all readmissions to the School of Nursing.
 The minimum cumulative grade point average is 3.0 for the Second Degree Track.
-A student seeking re-enrollment completes an application showing the expected entry point.
+A student seeking re-enrollment must submit a letter of request to the Undergraduate Program Committee (UPC).
 The UPC reviews all such requests and may take one of the following actions regarding readmission of a student who withdrew in good standing: 1) eligible and admit, 2) eligible pending space available in nursing courses and in sequence to date of action in relation to other readmission applicants, 3) not eligible.
 The UPC may assign requirements to be met as a condition of enrollment, i.e. successful completion of a comprehensive examination.
 Readmission of a student who has been dismissed or who withdrew for academic or disciplinary causes is based upon the decision of the UPC.